chicagopython/CodingWorkshops/problems/webdev/flask_trackcoder/README.md

 - You have read the [flask quick introduction](http://flask.pocoo.org/docs/0.12/quickstart/)

-In addition, you should have taken a look at [Part 1](https://github.com/chicagopython/CodingWorkshops/tree/master/problems/py101/trackcoder) of this three part exercise.
+In addition, you should be familiar with [Part 1](https://github.com/chicagopython/CodingWorkshops/tree/master/problems/py101/trackcoder) of this three part exercise.

 ## 0.0.2.
 Reference documents
 Reading these links before attending project night, would help you a lot by providing